Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Kinetic- vigorous, dynamic, forceful, energetic.

-Lascivious- sinful, lustful, lude, nasty, perverted, sensual, carnal, lasciviousness.
+Lascivious- licentious, sinful, lustful, lude, nasty, perverted, sensual, carnal, lasciviousness.

 Loathe- hate, dislike, abhor, detest, despise, antagonize.

 Malevolent- having or exhibiting ill will.
 Wishing harm to others.
-Malicious, spite, malice, enmity, animosity.
+Malicious, spite, malice, insolent, enmity, animosity.

 Mandate- An authoritative command or instruction.
 To make mandatory, as by law or decree.
-Demand, require.
+Demand, require, stipulate, prerequisite.

 Mariology- the unbiblical teachings and adoration of Mary, the mother of Jesus.